Spastic hemiplegia: Epidemiology

 The incidence of cerebral palsy has increased in the past 40 years.
-It has been estimated that in the United States cerebral palsy occurs in 4 out every 1000 births.
-Of these births about 20–30% of them have spastic hemiplegia.
-Spasticity overall, is the more common type of cerebral palsy, whereas non-spastic cerebral palsy is less common.
-Studies show that spastic cerebral palsy is on the rise, and the occurrence of diplegia type is decreasing.
-The prevalence of cerebral palsy is higher in areas of low socioeconomic status.
-This could potentially be because cerebral palsy incidence increases as birth weight decreases.
+It has been estimated that, in the United States, cerebral palsy occurs in four out of every 1000 births.
+Of those births, about 20–30% have spastic hemiplegia.
+Overall, spasticity is the more common type of cerebral palsy and non-spastic cerebral palsy is less common.
+Studies show that spastic cerebral palsy is on the rise and the occurrence of the diplegia type is decreasing.
+The occurrence of cerebral palsy is higher in areas of low socio-economic status.
+That could because its incidence increases as birth weight decreases.